birkenkrahe/ai482/protocols/README.md

 opened that Pandora box when you permitted questions throughout.
 Hope that others will ask more questions in future presentations!

+<a id="orgea992cb"></a>

+# AI in soccer to improve athlete performance (Emma Brandes, 15-Oct-2021)

+Emma presented really interesting, current examples, compared them and gave us a timeline for these performance and player performance-oriented applications.
+She gathered primary data (from team mates and from her own experience).
+Excellent amount of material for session and discussion.
+The discussion focused on the actual advantage of these applications for the player, and on the potential loss of playing skills through data overload.
+Really enjoyed the illustration through devices brought to class and through the video selection.

+Points of improvement:

+1.  when talking stats, **show** some stats (numbers, tables etc.)
+2.  give a better idea on how these devices yield better player performance (beyond the commercial hype)
+3.  a little more **technical** insight - what exactly is AI here?
+One could e.g. apply models that we have already learnt about, like PEAS for intelligent agents.
+Are these intelligent agents?
+4.  **References** ought to include video and image material

 # Footnotes